FortinetCloudCSE/k8s-101-workshop/content/02Hugo/4_Task3.md

 ---
 title: "Task 3 - Deployments, Scaling , Upgrade Applications"
-menuTitle: "Deployments, Scaling, UpGrade Applications"
+menuTitle: "Deployments, Scaling, Upgrade Applications"
 chapter: false
 weight: 3
 ---

+Objective: Understand how to create and manage Deployments.
+Description: Focus on Deployments as a method for deploying applications.
+Learn about creating Deployments, scaling them, and updating applications with zero downtime.
+Lab exercises include deploying a multi-replica application and performing rolling updates.

 ### Deploy a application with deployment
 Let's use yaml  version for `kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1`. kubernets support use yaml or json to do the deployment, which give more flexiblity than use `kubectl` cli. and also for version control.